alexking/burr/README.md

 #### Syntax

-Burr is based around using collections to organize objects using a nicer syntax.
+Burr allows you to use Javascript's prototype/new pattern with a nicer syntax.

-	collection Apple {
+	class Apple {

 		var chomps = 0;